mozilla/fxa/features/FxA-45-device-registration-api/README.md

 specifies an unknown device id, a 400 error will returned.

-### What is a disconnected device?

-A disconnected device is one that does not have a session token.
-This situation can arise when a user's password is reset, as the session tokens are deleted from the database but the devices are not.

 ### Coordinating with legacy devices

 It's important for the user experience